 Planning a trip to Louisiana?
 Even seasoned travelers are spoiled for choice when sorting through all the best things to do in New Orleans, LA.
 Also known as Crescent City and the Big Easy, New Orleans is the biggest city in Louisiana and one of the most popular travel destinations in the United States.

 For travelers, the top tourist attractions in New Orleans are as eclectic as the city itself.
-By day, you’ll explore old-world architecture in the French Quarter and Garden District.
-By night, you’ll enjoy smooth jazz on Frenchmen Street or wild parties on Bourbon Street.
+By day, you’ll explore old-world architecture in the French Quarter and Garden District; by night, you’ll enjoy smooth jazz on Frenchmen Street or wild parties on Bourbon Street.
 Between it all, you can relax in beautiful City Park or soak in river views at Crescent Park.

-Best places to visit in New Orleans, LA
+Coolest places to visit in New Orleans, LA

 French Quarter